 If you ever begin to lose hope...look above to the beauty of the cosmos and surrender yourself in prayer.
 You are a part of everything, and it is a part of you.

-The Faith, officially The Essharan Celestial Church, or the Church of Celestialism, is the sister branch to the Order of the First Light and the state religion of Esshar, with clergy serving on multiple fronts, as much priests as they are scholars of magic and philosophers.
+The Faith, officially The Essharan Church, is religion of much of Esshar, with clergy serving on multiple fronts, as much priests as they are scholars of magic and philosophers.
 They are tasked with documenting and preserving the details of history, as well as the day to day of missionary work, such as working to improve the community.

 The holy book of The Faith is the Codex Cosmos, detailed accounts from wise scholars to the Angels themselves, a guide to how to live and how to prosper, and the writings of the Saints.
 The Church is an ever growing wealth of knowledge, with a vast collection of books safeguarded in their endless library halls.
 The symbol of the Church is a pair of golden wings in front of a starry night sky.